 Occasionally the matter of depth of field crops up, because Micro 4/3 cameras have just under two stops of additional (apparent) DOF when compared to a big full frame DSLR.
 Some photographers are concerned that this might be a limitation, but it need not be at all, if you can invest in some of the fabulous fast prime lenses which are now available for Micro 4/3 cameras.
 And in fact the increased DOF is a real bonus at times.
 You can immediately see the shallower DOF in the Canon images above, and since I was deliberately maintaining similar settings as the OMD I lost a few shots with the Canon, since the DOF was so narrow at the magnification I was working at.
 In order to get the desired DOF (along the lines of what you see with the Olympus) I would have needed to stop down the MkIII a little, and in order to maintain the necessary shutter speed I would then have needed to increase my ISO.
 Bumping the ISO on a MkIII is nothing to worry about, but that might not be the case on other DSLR systems.

-I spent the day carrying my OMD and my trainee was very helpful and carried the Canon kit, simply handing it to me whenever I wanted to take a picture.
+I spent the day carrying my OMD and my learner photographer was very helpful and carried the Canon kit, simply handing it to me whenever I wanted to take a picture.
 On the way home, after around five hours of being on our feet, he was complaining about pains in his shoulders, neck, and back.
-Once home, he immediately required an arnica bath and a brandy, whilst I still had lots of energy.
+Once home, he immediately craved an arnica bath and a brandy, whilst I still had lots of energy.
 And that is where I rest my argument.
 Sure enough, I did need the MkIII for the faster moving animals when I wanted to track their progress, but those were only a few occasions and the rest of the time I was able to enjoy my photography in a pain free manner.
-I will also point out that after I had processed both sets of images I showed them to the trainee and asked him which pictures he preferred.
-He was mortified to learn that he had chosen the Olympus shots, his reasoning that they appeared more clear and lifelike.
+I will also point out that after I had processed both sets of images I showed them to my trainee and asked him which pictures he preferred.
+He was very surprised to learn that he had chosen the Olympus shots, his reasoning that they appeared more clear and lifelike.
 We zoomed in to both sets of pictures and we could not readily see differences in detail and sharpness, which is pretty amazing.
 No wonder the OMD is one of the most talked about inventions of the year.
 Naturally the OMD will show more noise at higher ISO readings, that is to be expected and all RAW files will show more noise than a JPEG, but the noise is minimal and is easy to process away (the OMD appears to show less noise than my APS-C DSLR bodies).
 In terms of white balance the Olympus was incredibly accurate and did not require correction, the Canon came up a little greenish when the light was flatter and more overcast, but otherwise they were fairly similar.
 ISOs of both cameras ranged from 800 to 2000 – the Canon exhibiting a higher ISO reading (by around half a stop) at the same aperture and shutter settings.

 My advice is and will always be this: if you are a professional photographer or semi-professional then you will need to purchase the equipment you need for the work that you do, without overspending or upsetting your cost/benefit analysis which should always form part of any buying decision.
 If you’re a hobbyist then you have fewer constraints and you can normally simply buy what you fancy but always give consideration to what you will be photographing the most.
 If you want to spend most of your time documenting sport, an energetic family or lively pets then usually a modern DSLR will be the best tool for the job.
 But if you mostly shoot portraits, street scenes, still objects and food, and other largely static subjects then the latest CSC systems might be perfect for you.
-For my portraiture, which forms the mainstay of my business, a high quality modern CS system is ideal, but I also have a busy pet and animal photography side to the business and so my DSLRs will be used on those occasions when my subjects are likely to move around quickly.
+For my portraiture, which forms the mainstay of my business, a high quality modern CS system is ideal, but I also have a busy pet and animal photography side to the business and so my DSLRs might be used on those occasions when my subjects are likely to move around erratically.

 Finally, a word about post-processing.
 I receive quite a lot of e-mails from new photographers who are concerned about the pictures they are producing – almost always the camera is blamed.
 Put simply, processing is a vital part of your photography workflow.
 After all, if you prepare a beautiful salad it would be a little odd if you served it without a nice dressing to enhance it.
 And if you spent hours re-spraying your car you wouldn’t be finished until the last layers of lacquer had been applied.
 All images require some processing, whether they are JPEGs or RAW files.
 JPEGs can be controlled to an extent in camera by setting up your picture style parameters such as contrast, colour etc. A RAW file will appear flatter by comparison and will need a little more tweaking to get the best out of it – it’s usually worth it since RAW files are more maleable than JPEGs and will better withstand correction to exposure and colour temperature.
 Below you will see a before and after image for both cameras.
 Bear in mind that in the days when we all had no option but to shoot film, your lab (be it a professional lab or the lab managed by your local drugstore) would normally apply corrections automatically, and this remains a normal part of photographic workflow into the digital era.
 But it does mean that photographers need to learn about processing and if you want to produce high quality photographs the learning curve can be a long one, often as long as learning photography itself.